gayeongpark/gayeongpark.github.io/_posts/2024-04-06-Number-Bases.md

 5. Convert Each 6-bit Group to a Base64 Value

-   Using the Base64 index talbe, I converted each 6-digit group to its corresponding Base64 character.
+   Using the Base64 index table, I converted each 6-digit group to its corresponding Base64 character.

    ![Base64](/assets/img/crypto/Base_64_table_index.png)